 protocols.
 They operate under control of the operating system, which includes

-the radio resource management (RRM), creating a Cisco UWN solution that can
+the radio resource management (RRM), creating a Cisco Wireless solution that

 resulting in highly reliable 802.11 enterprise networks with unparalleled